 With an increasing number of thefts and burglaries taking place every day in homes and businesses, more and more people are looking for the highly advanced surveillance security systems to protect their homes or businesses.
 There’s a wide range of CCTV cameras available in the market to choose from.
 When making the final decision on investing in a video surveillance system, who you hire to install your system is equally important as the system it’s self.

 There are plenty of things to consider before making an appointment with an installation team.
-Such as proper camera coverage, to exceptional video quality, long-term reliability and easy to use the software.
+Such as proper camera coverage, exceptional video quality, long-term reliability, and easy to use the software.
 Keeping in mind the issues that many homes and business owners face is due to inadequate information about the surveillance security systems.
 We put our best people on the job to gather useful information that may help clients get the most out of their investments.
 And we’d like to share the same with you.

 These 4 questions offer a simple way to separate the professionals from those who may install an unreliable system at your premises.

 #1 Are You Using IP or Analog Cameras?

 CCTV systems are available in the following three technologies:

 The best among the 3 is the Internet Protocol (IP) cameras that use compression and digital encoding to capture video at amazing resolutions.
-These surveillance security systems capture videos that are higher than 4K UHD quality, to ensure that every detail is crystal clear.
+These home surveillance systems capture videos that are higher than 4K UHD quality, to ensure that every detail is crystal clear.
 Also, you get a wide range of features with these cameras.
 Such as 360-degree, thermal imaging, and fisheye lenses.
 Along with a wide range of designs and a price that fits in your budget.
 They are available in both wireless and hardwired types.
-Providing a wide selection of options for both indoor, outdoor and concealed surveillance.
+Providing a wide selection of options for both indoor, outdoor, and concealed surveillance.

 #2 Will Surveillance Security Systems Provide Convictable Evidence?